Olsro/ipodclickwheelgamespreservationproject/README.md

 https://www.youtube.com/watch?v=l1gnyP1cyGo ("untaljefecito" spanish channel talking about the project and the games)

+https://www.youtube.com/watch?v=iVBDu1VO-es (another spanish video about the project from the youtuber "Idea Visuals Tech")

 # Video guides
 RazorStoJ made awesome video guides to help you installing the games if you don't like textual guides :) iPod for EvEr made the MacOS guide.